repoze/repoze.what/docs/source/Manual/GettingStarted.rst

 .. topic:: Overview

-    This document describes the basics of :mod:`repoze.what`, including its terminology and how to get started quickly.
+    This document describes the basics of :mod:`repoze.what`, including its terminology and how to configure authentication and authorization easily.

 Terminology
 -----------

-Because you may store your groups and permissions where you would like to, not only in a database, :mod:`repoze.what` uses a generic terminology:
+As explained previously, :mod:`repoze.what`'s base authorization pattern is based on the groups to which the user belongs and the permissions granted to such groups, and such groups and permissions can be stored in different types of sources -- because of that, :mod:`repoze.what` uses a generic terminology when it deals with those sources:

 .. glossary::